unepwcmc/icca-registry/README.md

 Note that this branch now utilises Ruby version 2.3.1, and Rails v.5.2.4.3.

 - `rake db_check:import` - to download latest DB from the server and downloads latest photos as well.

+- `rails db:migrate` - to run migrations that create ActiveStorage tables, rename obsolete Comfy columns in the database and convert Paperclip attachments into ActiveStorage attachments.

+Here you want to check whether the ActiveStorage::Attachment and ActiveStorage::Blob tables are empty via the Rails console and running `ActiveStorage::Attachment.count`/`ActiveStorage::Blob.count`, if they are, it means the last migration did not work as it should, so there is a rake task `rake migrate:to_activestorage` for this situation.

 - `rake migrate:paperclip_to_activestorage` to copy all Paperclip files to the ActiveStorage location specified in the config file, whether local or remote.
-- `rails db:migrate` - to run migrations that create ActiveStorage tables, rename obsolete Comfy columns in the database and convert Paperclip attachments into ActiveStorage attachments.

 - `bundle exec rake bower:install`
 - Add `storage/` to your .gitignore, and remove `public/system`.
 - Start the server.